ajDesamparado13/laravel-exam/README.md

 <ul type="a">
 <li>create using laravel only (from default-laravel installation)</li>
 <li>create an API driven using laravel-vue (from default-laravel installation)</li>
-<li>create an API driven using laravel - vue each framework in a separate directory (boilerplate and api are given) </li>
+<li>create an API driven using laravel - vue each framework in a separate directory </li>
 </ul>

 These following installation steps along with the pre-configured vendor packages, are already done for you: